 - Session 1 Scripture sheets

-- the student journal pages for Session 1
+- Student journal pages for Session 1

-- a Bible and pen (Students should bring their own Bibles.
+- Bible and pen (Students should bring their own Bibles.
 You can decide if you would like them to use a physical Bible or a Bible app like, "YouVersion.")

 Several Weeks Out: